 Since we’re talking whole grains, I don’t know many food writers who work magic with grains in the way that Sarah does.
 Besides these bars, her book showcases amaranth in a peanut butter cookie that will knock your socks off, farro in a winter salad that my oldest is still talking about, four-grain English muffins that puts Thomas’ to shame, and barley in an inspired risotto good enough for company.

 But back to the bars.
 They’re a combination of millet, oats, nuts, and seeds, bound together with dates, honey and maple syrup.
 The result is a bar that does just what a granola bar should do: sustain you.
+It can be stored in a sealed container at room temperature for up to a week.
 It’s the sort of portable goodness to ply into a child’s hand as they race out the door without breakfast in their belly, wrap in parchment and tuck into a pocket for a day on the slopes, or pack into a carry-on for a long flight.

 So go stock up on millet.
 Make these bars.
 Experiment.
 Explore.
 Report back if you stumble upon a millet recipe worth trying.

 Be sure to check out these other breakfast recipes: